 The legislation breaks compensation levels into three thresholds, depending on the flight distance and length of the delay.

-– If your flight is within the European Union and less than 1500km in distance and your arrival is delayed by two hours – €250
+– If your flight is within the European Union, less than 1500km in distance and your arrival is delayed by three hours – €250

 – If your flight is outside of the EU, further than 3500km, and you arrival is delayed by over four hours – €600.

-The compensation is applicable, not just on single flights.
-If a delay to your original flight (that is not within the above thresholds) causes you to miss a connecting flight, and therefore caused a delayed arrival to you final destination, you are able to claim for compensation.
+The compensation is applicable, not just on single flights, but if a delay to your original flight (that is not within the above thresholds) causes you to miss a connecting flight, and therefore caused a delayed arrival to you final destination, you are able to claim for compensation.

-By writing to your airline with your flight details, including scheduled and actual arrival time, and that you are making a claim under Act 261/2004, obtaining compensation should be straightforward.
+By writing to your airline with your flight details, including scheduled and actual arrival time, and that you are making a claim under Act 261/2004, obtaining compensation should be quite simple.